 Give yourself a moment to think about your post-sex routine.
 Are you peeing after sex to ward away UTIs?
-Are you making sure to clean your vagina with water and only water?
+Are you making sure to clean your vulva with water and only water?
 If you’re having sex with others, does the cleanup routine feel mutual and equitable?
 Check out our super-comprehensive guide to post-sex cleanup for more tips.

 Check your OB/GYN History

 While we’ve all been focused on not getting COVID-19, our other health routines might have been placed on the back burner.
 Take a sec to check when you last went to a gyno appointment.
 When was the last time you were tested for STIs?
 Or got a Pap smear?
 Have you been giving yourself breast self-exams or, if you’re over 40, getting mammograms regularly?